 Getting hurt can cost a lot.
 It can wind up costing you time at a doctor’s office, hospital or rehab center.
 It can shorten the length of your life if the injury is severe enough.
 It most definitely costs you money – between bills and the loss of income, you may never financially recover.
 When you file a personal injury court action against the negligent party, you may come out with an award of damages.
-Learn about the different types of awards you may receive so you can better prepare yourself in the event your case prevails as a personal injury attorney in Des Moines, IA, like from Johnston Martineau, LLP, can explain.
+Learn about the different types of awards you may receive so you can better prepare yourself in the event your case prevails as a personal injury lawyer in Des Moines, IA, like from Johnston Martineau, LLP, can explain.

 Reimbursement of What You Lost

 The most common type of financial compensation you will receive at the end of a personal injury lawsuit is known as special compensatory damages.
 Your lawyer requested that you submit evidence of the bills you have accumulated because of your injury.
 You should have also given your pay statements showing the amount of money you lost in wages.
 The court adds these up, and if the defendant is found negligent, the probability is high that you will get special compensatory damages.